jiwon-o/ElectricCarDataApp/README.md

 (*This product has layout only, with only essential features added to operate the layout.*)

 Rights: copyrighted templates and code.
-Some templates and code (Eg Graph) use the following APIs and libraries: *MPandido Chart Created by Philipp Jahoda*
+Some templates and code (Eg Graph,Animation) use the following APIs and libraries: *MPandido Chart Created by Philipp Jahoda* *Lottie Animation by Rishabh Goel*
+​
+Animation by Rishabh Goel on LottieFiles
+Rishabh Goel on LottieFiles: https://lottiefiles.com/11808-electricity-loading

 You are licensed under Apache License Version 2.0 ("License"), and you cannot use this file except for license compliance.
 You can obtain a copy of the license.

 http://www.apache.org/licenses/LICENSE-2.0